-Every claimant under a plan shall be given full and adequate disclosure with the appraisal, and at such other times as the insurer may determine, explaining that:
+Every claimant under a plan shall be given full and adequate disclosure with the appraisal and at such other times as the insurer may determine, explaining that:

-- (a) the claimant may elect to accept direct payment under the plan and receive a list of referral shops, or he or she may choose to pursue the claim without regard to the plan; - (b) if the claimant accepts direct payment, he or she may choose to have repairs made at any repair shop, whether or not the shop appears on the insurer's referral list; - (c) if the claimant accepts direct payment, the claimant may choose a shop on the insurer's referral list, in which case the insurer will guarantee the materials and workmanship of the repair, and the cost of the insured repair, excluding betterment, to the claimant will not exceed the amount of the insurer's direct payment to the claimant plus any applicable deductible. - (d) the procedure for resolving claimants' disputes under the plan; and, - (e) such other information as will aid the claimant in exercising his or her rights under the plan.
+- (a) The claimant may elect to accept direct payment under the plan and receive a list of referral shops, or he or she may choose to pursue the claim without regard to the plan; - (b) If the claimant accepts direct payment, he or she may choose to have repairs made at any repair shop, whether or not the shop appears on the insurer's referral list; - (c) If the claimant accepts direct payment, the claimant may choose a shop on the insurer's referral list, in which case the insurer will guarantee the materials and

+Commercial and PP PS: Appendix C - Page 6 of 18 1989 MARB 1988-12-15 - Exhibit A workmanship of the repair, and the cost of the insured repair, excluding betterment, to the claimant will not exceed the amount of the insurer's direct payment to the claimant plus any applicable deductible.

+- (d) The procedure for resolving claimants' disputes under the plan; and, - (e) Such other information as will aid the claimant in exercising his or her rights under the plan.